• All dates are approximate

 Chimpanzees are totally dependent on their mother until they are five, become adults at thirteen and can live up to fifty.

-They live in communities of ten to sixty individuals in a hierarchised male dominated society.
+They live in communities of ten to sixty individuals in a hierarchised society dominated by an alpha male.

 During the day, they separate into smaller parties to look for food.
 The composition of these groups changes fluidly.